devtron-labs/devtron-documentation/k8s-dashboard/db-docs/resources/glossary.md

 A defined approach for deploying updates or changes to applications.
 Devtron supports rolling updates, blue-green deployments, canary releases, and recreate strategy.

 In Devtron, you can choose a deployment strategy by going to Applications (choose your app) → App Configuration (tab) → Workflow Editor → (edit deployment pipeline) → Deployment Strategy.
-[Read More...](../user-guide/creating-application/workflow/cd-pipeline.md#deployment-strategies)

 ### Devtron Agent

 Your Kubernetes cluster gets mapped with Devtron when you save the cluster configurations.
 Now, the Devtron agent (rollout controller) must be installed from the chart store on the added cluster so that you can deploy your applications on that cluster.
-[Read More...](../user-guide/global-configurations/cluster-and-environments.md#installing-devtron-agent)

 ### Devtron Apps